Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool is the official MCP marketplace, serving as the in-platform catalog and execution engine.
-It distinguishes from sibling tools by instructing to use this first before external registries, and outlines the core flow (search, describe, invoke).
+The description clearly states that the marketplace is the official in-platform catalog for discovering and running MCPs/tools.
+It differentiates from sibling tools by explicitly saying to use this tool first before any external registry, and outlines the core flow of search, describe, and invoke.
+The purpose is specific and distinct.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.